emundo/MobileEdge-Server/README.md

   Prekey to the server, PUT is used for key exchange, etc. (which method to use for encrypted messages to the backend?
 GET?)
 * Take care of checking signatures on Prekeys, if we deem that necessary.
+* Explore the possibility of more efficient socket usage (currently,
+  every request from a client opens a TCP socket to the actual backend...)